-Respiratory syncytial virus (RSV) infections in early life predispose children with cystic fibrosis (CF) to more severe lung function decline in later life.
+Respiratory Syncytial Virus (RSV) infections in early life predispose children with Cystic Fibrosis (CF) to more severe lung function decline in later life.
 The mechanisms explaining the associations between RSV and progression of CF lung disease are not clear.

-In this study, a human bronchial epithelial cell line and primary human nasal epithelial cells (PNECs) from individuals with CF and healthy control donors were infected with RSV.
-Real-time PCR, plaque assay, cytokine detection, immunofluorescence and Western blot analyses were performed.
+In this study, a human bronchial epithelial cell line (HBE) and primary human nasal epithelial cells (PNECs) from individuals with CF and healthy control donors were infected with RSV.
+RT-PCR, plaque assay, cytokine detection, immunofluorescence and Western blot analyses were performed.

-RSV is replicated to a higher degree in CF epithelial cells as compared to control cells; however, no defects in innate immune pathways were identified in CF cells.
-Rather, primary p.Phe508del cystic fibrosis transmembrane conductance regulator PNECs produced more cytokines after RSV infection than control cells.
-Moreover, interleukin-8 and tumour necrosis factor- α production post RSV negatively correlated with lung function (% predicted forced expiratory volume in 1 s) in the individuals who donated the cells.
+RSV replicated to higher level in CF epithelial cells as compared to control cells, however no defects in innate immune pathways were identified in CF cells.
+Rather, primary p.Phe508del CFTR PNECs produced more cytokines after RSV infection than control cells.
+Moreover, IL8 and TNF- α production post RSV negatively correlated with lung function (% predicted forced expired volume in 1 second or FEV1) in the individuals who donated the cells